pcasaretto/advent-of-code/2025/day11/README.md

 1. **Purely functional recursion**: Thread accumulators through recursive calls instead of using mutable state
 2. **Bottom-up DP**: Process in topological order so dependencies are computed first
-3. **State tracking with bitmasks**: Efficient way to track which subset of nodes have been visited
+3. **State tracking with sets**: Clear, self-documenting way to track which required nodes have been visited
 4. **Key semantics matter**: In bottom-up DP, carefully consider whether keys represent entering or exiting state